Shane Deconinck Trusted AI Agents · Decentralized Trust

 The trust anchor you already use: X.509

 X.509 came out of the ITU-T X.500 directory standards in 1988, designed for authenticating entities in hierarchical directory services.
-The original X.500 protocol stack was largely supplanted by LDAP, but X.509 survived because Netscape picked it up for SSL/TLS in the 1990s.
+The original X.500 protocol stack was largely replaced by LDAP, but X.509 survived because Netscape picked it up for SSL/TLS in the 1990s.
 Every HTTPS connection since then relies on X.509 certificates.
 That’s a pattern you’ll see repeated: formats rarely end up where they started.

 A certificate binds a public key to an identity, signed by a Certificate Authority.
 You trust the root CA, which signs intermediates, which sign end-entity certificates.
 Simple, hierarchical, battle-tested.